NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 meter in this DEM, as the stereo process is lossy.
 This is explained in more detail in :numref:`post-spacing`.

-In :numref:`mapproj-example` we show the effect of using mapprojected images on accuracy of the final DEM.
+In :numref:`mapproj-example-fig` we show the effect of using mapprojected images on accuracy of the final DEM.

+Some experimentation on a small area may be necessary to obtain the best results.
+Once images are mapprojected, they can be cropped to a small shared region using ``gdal_translate -projwin`` and then stereo with these clips can be invoked.

 It is important to note that we could have mapprojected the images using the ISIS tool ``cam2map``, as described in